Allen Media Group: Allen Media Broadcasting

 Allen Media Broadcasting, LLC is an American television station operating company owned by Allen Media Group.
 On May 6, 2019, Entertainment Studios announced that it would expand into television station ownership by acquiring the stations of Bayou City Broadcasting for $165 million, including Evansville, Indiana's WEVV-TV and WEEV-LD, and Lafayette, Louisiana's KADN-TV and KLAF-LD.
 The stations would operate under the new unit, Allen Media Broadcasting.
 The sale was completed on July 31, 2019.
 On October 1, 2019, Allen Media agreed to purchase 11 stations from USA Television, a subsidiary of Heartland Media, for $290 million.
 The sale of the Heartland stations was approved by the FCC on November 22, 2019, and it was completed on February 11, 2020.

 In March 2020, Allen Media made an offer for the Tegna station group as the third known bidder.
 On August 17, 2020, the company announced its purchase of Hawaii ABC affiliate KITV from SJL Broadcasting for $30 million.
 On April 29, 2021, it was announced that Allen Media would purchase 10 stations in seven markets from Gray Television for $380 million, from a divestiture of stations owned by Quincy Media, as a condition of Gray's purchase of Quincy.
 These are stations where Gray already owned a station, and are mostly in the Upper Midwest.
 In a separate deal with Gray, announced in July, Allen acquired WJRT-TV in Flint, Michigan, while Gray retained competing WNEM-TV through its merger with Meredith Corporation's broadcasting division.

 On December 15, 2021, it was announced that Allen Media would purchase WCOV-TV, WIYC and WALE-LD, all serving Montgomery, Alabama, from Woods Communications Corporation for $28.5 million, pending FCC approval; at the time, the deal was expected to close in the first half of 2022.
 The sale would give the stations an in-state sibling in Huntsville-based ABC affiliate WAAY-TV.

 In January 2025, Allen Media Group announced its intent to outsource the local weather coverage on all of its stations to The Weather Channel, with plans for meteorologists to be either laid off or reassigned to work from TWC's Atlanta studios.
 These plans were quickly shelved after viewer feedback and other criticism.

 On June 2, 2025, amid financial woes and rising debt, Byron Allen announced that he would explore "strategic options" for the company, including a sale of its television stations in 21 markets.
 Gray agreed to acquire stations in ten of these markets (KADN-TV/KLAF-LD, WAAY-TV, WCOV-TV, WEVV-TV/WEEV-LD, WFFT-TV, WLFI-TV, WREX, WSIL-TV/KPOB-TV, WTHI-TV, and WTVA) on August 8, 2025, in a combined $171 million deal.
+On March 23, 2026, the FCC approved the transfer of WLFI-TV, WTHI-TV, and WTVA to Gray.
+Gray closed on its purchase of the remaining seven stations on May 1, 2026.